roelrrr/Portfolio/README.md

   1. Peakz Padel (available nation wide)
   2. Frans Otten (Booking system widely used and code could be replicated easily to other places)
   3. Playtomic (App used worldwide)

+## [Project 2: Digital Personal Assistent]
+* Currently in development stage
+* During my work I notice that I get many small tasks, that I cannot always do immediately on the spot and later on might forget...
+* I wanna create a workflow that will store and creates to-do's automatically

 # Machine Learning